Gausdal Municipality: General information

-The parish of Gausdal was established as a civil municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1867, a small area of neighboring Øyer Municipality (population: 40) was transferred into Gausdal Municipality.
-In 1879, Gausdal Municipality was divided into two separate municipalities: Vestre Gausdal Municipality in the northwest (population: 2,362) and Østre Gausdal Municipality in the southeast (population: 5,911).
-On 27 July 1956, a small area of Sør-Fron Municipality (population: 7) was transferred to the neighboring Vestre Gausdal Municipality.
+The parish of Gausdal was established as a civil municipality on 1 January 1838, under the formannskapsdistrikt law.
+On 1 January 1867, a small area of the neighbouring Øyer Municipality, with a population of 40, was transferred to Gausdal Municipality.
+In 1879, Gausdal Municipality was divided into two municipalities: Vestre Gausdal Municipality in the northwest, with 2,362 inhabitants, and Østre Gausdal Municipality in the southeast, with 5,911 inhabitants.
+On 27 July 1956, a small area of Sør-Fron Municipality, with seven residents, was transferred to the neighbouring Vestre Gausdal Municipality.

-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, Vestre Gausdal Municipality (population: 2,590) and Østre Gausdal Municipality (population: 3,942) were merged to re-establish the old Gausdal Municipality which existed from 1838-1879 (the borders where similar, but not the same as the old Gausdal).
+During the 1960s, many municipal mergers took place across Norway as a result of the work of the Schei Committee.
+On 1 January 1962, Vestre Gausdal Municipality, with a population of 2,590, and Østre Gausdal Municipality, with a population of 3,942, were merged to re-establish Gausdal Municipality.
+The new municipality broadly corresponded to the Gausdal Municipality that had existed from 1838 to 1879, although the borders were not identical.

-Historically, the municipality was part of the old Oppland county.
-On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).
+Historically, the municipality was part of the former Oppland county.
+On 1 January 2020, Gausdal became part of the newly created Innlandet county, formed by the merger of Hedmark and Oppland.

 Name

-The municipality (originally the parish) is named after the Gausdalen valley (Gausdalr) since the municipality is located in the valley.
-The first element is named after the river Gausa which flows through the valley.
-The river name comes from the verb gjósa which means to "gush", "burst out", or "stream forcefully".
-The last element is dalr which means "valley" or "dale".
+The municipality, originally the parish, is named after the Gausdalen valley, recorded in Old Norse as Gausdalr, since the municipality lies in the valley.
+The first element comes from the river Gausa, which flows through the valley.
+The river name is derived from the verb gjósa, meaning "to gush", "burst out" or "stream forcefully".
+The final element is dalr, meaning "valley" or "dale".

 Coat of arms

 Skeikampen mountain – the outline is the inspiration for the municipal arms.

 The coat of arms was granted on 19 September 1986.
 The official blazon is "Per fess azure and argent, a single stair step section slanting outwards" (Delt av blått og sølv ved enkelt trappesnitt skrått utover).
-This means the arms have are divided with a line that is divided horizontally in the shape of a stairstep that is slanting to the right.
-The field (background) above the line has a tincture of blue.
-Below the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The arms were designed to mimic the shape of one of the main mountains in the municipality, Skeikampen.
-The bottom argent part represents the snowy mountain and the top blue part represents the sky.
+This means that the arms are divided horizontally by a stepped line slanting to the right.
+The field, or background, above the line has a blue tincture.
+Below the line, the field has a tincture of argent, which is usually shown as white, or as silver when metal is used.

+The design was made to resemble the outline of Skeikampen, one of the main mountains in the municipality.
+The argent lower part represents the snow-covered mountain, while the blue upper part represents the sky.
 The arms were designed by Inger Line Thallaug.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within Gausdal Municipality.
-It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.
+The Church of Norway has five parishes, or sokn, within Gausdal Municipality.
+They are part of the Sør-Gudbrandsdal prosti, or deanery, in the Diocese of Hamar.